-In an effort to safely conduct any of our day lacrosse camps this summer, we are closely following “return to play” recommendations and safety protocol outlined by a number of organizations including the CDC, the State of Delaware, Delaware Interscholastic Athletic Association (DIAA), US Lacrosse and any of our host venue organizations.
+In an effort to safely conduct our day lacrosse camps and clinics this summer and fall of 2023, we are closely following recommendations and safety protocol outlined by a number of organizations including the CDC, the State of Delaware, National Federation of State High School Associations (NFHS), Delaware Interscholastic Athletic Association (DIAA), US Lacrosse and any of our host venue organizations.

-- all staff will have been in quarantine and not exposed to anyone with COVID-19
+- all staff not exposed to anyone with COVID-19

 Bad Weather Policy: